Flying

 G-SIMP

-Jabiru’s have a reputation for iffy handling due to its small ailerons and floaty wings, but you get use to it after a while and its got to be the bang for bucks best aircraft money can buy.
+Jabirus have a reputation for tricky handling due to their small ailerons and floaty wings.
+However, you get used to it over time, and it’s undeniably one of the best value-for-money aircraft available.

-It’s also very economic and would use just 12lt of petrol per hour.
-To put that into perspective I could fly from Brighton to Abbeville (France) and back for less than £30 That’s cheaper to run than a Tesla.
+Economical to operate, the Jabiru used just 12 liters of fuel per hour.
+To put it in perspective, I could fly from Brighton to Abbeville in France and back for less than £30.
+It was more cost-effective to run than a Tesla.

 G-LESF - Jabiru UL-450